 Excise taxes are internal taxes that are levied on the sale of specific goods and services, such as alcohol, fuel and tobacco.
-An excise tax is an indirect tax that is not paid by the customers directly — instead, the IRS imposes excise tax on the supplier or the producer, who then includes it in the product price.
+An excise tax is an indirect tax that is not paid by the customers directly — instead, the excise tax is imposed on the supplier or the producer, who then includes it in the product price.

-The excise taxes are imposed by the federal state and local governments.
+Excise taxes are imposed by the federal, state, and local governments.
 The taxes can either be applied as a percentage of the total cost of a product or service or as a fixed amount.
 For example, the excise tax on a vehicle is a percentage of the total cost while the excise tax on a tobacco and gasoline is a fixed amount.

 What this article covers:

 - Which Is an Example of an Excise Tax?